 - Neglect: Neglect is a form of abuse.
 Neglect occurs when adequate food, housing, clothing or medical care is not provided for example in childhood, or even older adulthood.
 Additionally, emotional neglect happens when support, love and attention are not provided.

-ABUSE COUNSELLING IN EAST MELBOURNE AND FRANKSTON – MELBOURNE
+ABUSE COUNSELLING IN COLLINGWOOD AND FRANKSTON – MELBOURNE

 OTHER RESOURCES FOR ABUSE COUNSELLING